geofmureithi-zz/broker/README.md

-## Broker - Real-time Zero-Code API Server
+## Broker - Real-time BaaS (Backend as a Service)

 [![crates.io](https://meritbadge.herokuapp.com/broker)](https://crates.io/crates/broker)
 [![broker](https://snapcraft.io//broker/badge.svg)](https://snapcraft.io/broker)

 ### Purpose

-The purpose of this library is to be your real-time zero-code API server.
+The purpose of this library is to be your real-time BaaS (Backend as a Service).

 Broker is a SSE message broker that requires you write no backend code to have a full real-time API.